 The second most common scenario is when an officer arrests you for DUI and gives you a date to appear in Court but does not book you into jail

 Sometimes an individual is arrested and the officer, for whatever reason, does not book the individual into jail.
-This is more common in small cities, like Poulsbo.
-Using Poulsbo as an example, the Officers complete the process and then typically allow you to find a ride home.
-They will provide you notice of an arraignment date, which is mandatory.
-Since Poulsbo only has court on Wednesdays, your arraignment should be the Wednesday following your arrest.
-You are required to appear on that date.
+This is more common in small cities and won’t usually occur if your stop is conducted by a state trooper.
+When it does happen, the deputy or officer completes the investigation process and then typically allow you to find a ride home.
+They will provide you notice of an arraignment date, which requires mandatory attendance.

 In this scenario, you typically are not going to jail at your arraignment but there are some exceptions.
 You are safe (meaning you will most likely not go back to jail at arraignment) if: